KevinLiebergen/kevinliebergen.github.io/content/project/wallapop-crawler/index.md

 ---
 title: Wallapop crawler
-summary: Using Selenium library with Python
+summary: Python web crawler using the Selenium library to extract data from Wallapop's second-hand application.
+Automated navigation and data extraction for efficient analysis and monitoring of listings.

 tags:
   - Crawling
   - Selenium